Setting Up GitLab CI/CD for Astro Blog Deployment to Cloudflare Pages

 1. Go to CI/CDPipelines

-2. Click on a successful pipeline
+2. Click a successful pipeline

-3. Click the Download icon next to jobs
+3. Click Download next to the job

 4. Select artifacts to download